Sebastian-gthb/X-Wing_trainer.bas/README.md

 It runs under MS-DOS.

 At the start you must enter an existing name of a pilot file.
+The pilot file must exist in the "current" directory.
 If you enter a non existing name it will create a new one.
 I'm not sure if a newly created file will work with the game.

 Screenshots: